 WDFW is currently in the process of applying new quantitative analysis techniques to forecast future adult wild steelhead spawner abundance both one year ahead and in the long-term using ensemble timeseries modeling and IPMs, respectively.
-As an example, the ensemble timeseries model was applied to combined Willapa Bay data to produce a forecast for the 2021/22 season after the season.
+As an example, the ensemble timeseries model was applied to combine Willapa Bay data to produce a retrospective forecast for the 2021/22 season.
 This product allows managers to assess ensemble timeseries model performance compared to other methodologies.
 The best performing model for Willapa Bay was stack weighted and produced a forecast of 3,690 fish (95% CI 2,124-6,434) for the 2021/22 fishing season.
-The performance of the model against calculated post-season runsize estimates was evaluated over ten years prior to the 2021/22 season (Figure 9).
+The performance of the model against calculated post-season runsize estimates was evaluated over ten years prior to the 2021/22 season (Figure 8).

-Figure 9: One year ahead forecasts of wild steelhead runsize generated by the ensemble timeseries model and bounded by a 90% confidence interval.
+Figure 8: One year ahead forecasts of wild steelhead runsize generated by the ensemble timeseries model and bounded by a 90% confidence interval.
+WDFW will evaluate the model performance of all new forecast techniques relative to traditional methods before utilizing new methods in the development of comanager agreed-to preseason forecasts.

-Beyond generating long-term population projections, the Department's additional goals in developing IPMs are to estimate steelhead population parameters and to lay the foundation for Management Strategy Evaluations (MSEs).
-Although the creation of a steelhead specific IPM is still a work in progress, WDFW has prioritized the application of that model to

-Willapa Bay data once it is complete.
-This type of quantitative analysis is especially needed in the Willapa Bay area for several reasons.
-First, Willapa Bay has not been the subject of exhaustive escapement goal reevaluation in recent years, whereas other systems on the coast were modeled using a Bayesian life cycle approach by Ohlberger et al. (2018).
+Beyond generating long-term population projections, the Department's goals in developing IPMs are to estimate steelhead population parameters and to lay the foundation for Management Strategy Evaluations (MSEs).
+Although the creation of a steelhead specific IPM is still a work in progress, WDFW has prioritized the application of that model to Willapa Bay data once it is complete.
+This type of quantitative analysis is particularly helpful in Willapa Bay area for several reasons.
+First, Willapa Bay has not been the subject of exhaustive escapement goal reevaluation in recent years, whereas other systems on the coast were modeled using a Bayesian life cycle approach by (Ohlberger et al., 2017).
 Second, Willapa Bay has been the subject of less intensive steelhead monitoring and evaluation than other areas of the coast more generally, leading to uncertainty in management that could be alleviated through IPM based MSEs.
 And third, the Department plans to evaluate the relative effectiveness in meeting management objectives of splitting Willapa Bay area management up by river (exact partitioning TBD) rather than considering the whole area under a single escapement goal.
 IPMs will be developed at the population scale (as opposed to MPG scale) within the Willapa Bay area.
 All these techniques will be continually reassessed and improved in collaboration between Region 6 Fish Management and Science Division.

 Fishing in Willapa Bay rivers consists primarily of bank angling, with limited, primitive boat access on the Willapa and Naselle rivers.
 According to creel data from the 2021-22 steelhead season, and approximately 30-50 recreational anglers and 2-4 professional fishing guides fish in Willapa Bay rivers on any given day during the open season.
-The current permanent fishing regulations for Willapa Bay rivers are listed below (Table 4).
+The current permanent fishing regulations for Willapa Bay rivers are listed in Appendix 12.4.
 Emergency regulations beyond the permanent regulations will be determined using the 3-Step Regulation Process (Section 3.2.2).